Ollrogge/Aurora-Hoedur-Experiments/README.md

 # Hoedur + Aurora
-This repository contains docker scripts to fuzz firmware using Hoedur and subsequently perform root cause analyis on found crashes using Aurora.
+This repository contains docker scripts to fuzz firmware using Hoedur and subsequently perform root cause analysis on found crashes using Aurora.

 ## Install
 Simply run `python install.py`.
 This will install the docker container.